 At a minimum, I always keep a good warm blanket, however, I tend to just keep most of my gear in my trunk.
 It doesn’t take up too much space, and it’s always there when I need it.
 This can help you know how to comfortably sleep in a car.

-Here is a list of things I like to keep handy, on a road trip or just a couple hour drive:
+Travel Dudes recommends this list of things to keep handy, on a road trip or just a couple hour drive:

 Warm wool blanket, Emergency Bivvy, Sleeping Bag, Sleeping Pad, Tent, 1 Litre of Water, 2 Packs of Dehydrated Camp Food, an Ultra-Light Camp Stove, Camping Cook Pot, Camping Cutlery, a Large Pack Towel, Hiking Boots, Small Tool Kit, Mid-Sized Backpackers Backpack, Wool Hat, Gloves, Head Lamp, Pocket Knife, 50-100 Feet of Nylon Rope, an Eye Mask, and a Lighter.

 This may seem like a lot, but there is a use for ALL these things when sleeping in your car.
 I have also had been surprised how many times I’ve been in need of one of those items and glad I had it readily available.